deniskyashif/blog/content/posts/2026-04-14-the-domain-model-pattern-in-practice.md

 }
 ```

 The rules now live in the domain objects and are enforced in one place.
+Notice that `Money` is a **value object** — it bundles amount and currency together and owns the behavior for combining them.
+This is more expressive than a raw `decimal`:

+- `Money.Add()` and `Money.Subtract()` enforce currency compatibility at runtime; mixing currencies throws an exception rather than silently producing wrong results.
+- Invalid state (negative amounts, missing currency) is impossible to construct.
+- Business rules like "insufficient funds" live in the value object, not scattered across services.

+Value objects are immutable and compared by their content, not identity.
+When we transfer money, we are not mutating a single balance; we are replacing it with a new one.
+This clarity makes reasoning about state transitions easier.

 The service layer is pure orchestration.
 A rich domain model makes business rules evident and explicit, which makes them easier to reason about, understand, and change.

 Because business behavior changes often, the domain layer should be easy to evolve and test — which means keeping it free of dependencies on web frameworks, ORMs, or transport concerns.